uuosio/rscdk-book/src/helloworld-deploying.md

 ## Deploy the Contract and Call Action on Chain

-use following code to deploy the test contract and interact with the test contract with `sayhello` action.
+Use the following code to deploy the test contract and interact with the test contract with `sayhello` action.

 Change private key  and `test_account` as demand.